Gujarat, the home state of Gandhi is also one of the few dry states in India and an example of development. It has it all.

 - Junagadh — city of ancient Ashokan Stone Edicts

-- Rajkot — former capital of the state of Saurashtra
+- Rajkot — the former capital of the state of Saurashtra

 One of the biggest cities of Gujarat, it is home to some delicious Gujarati food, an old city filled with traditional Havelis, huge educational institutions and modern buildings shooting up with restaurants and food trucks by its side.